 WHERE DID TRADITIONAL SAUNA COME FROM?

 When people talk about traditional sauna they are generally referring to modern Finnish sauna.
-Sauna is a national pass time in Finland and its people like to enjoy relaxing in a sauna more than any other people around the globe.
+And, sauna is a national pass time in Finland.
+Its people love to relax in a sauna more than any other people around the globe.

 However, the history of sauna is more complex.
 It looks like sauna originated independently in many different regions of the words over thousands of years.
 For more see our full guide to the origins of sauna.